-To ensure that the best resources and tools are available here at MICA, we've partnered with Adobe Systems to provide MICA students / faculty / staff members with Adobe's Creative Cloud software package.
-With this software, people in the MICA community can familiarize themselves with the software that's used by professionals in several different digital media disciplines.
+To ensure that the best resources and tools are available here at MICA, we've partnered with Adobe Systems to provide MICA students/faculty/staff members with Adobe's Creative Cloud software package.

 The following software is included in Adobe's Creative Cloud software package: